Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: Political affiliation

 The BAPS has a "close relationship" with Indian prime minister Narendra Modi and his ruling Bharatiya Janata Party, and organisations like the Hindu American Foundation.
 CJ Werleman cites these ties with the ruling party as the basis for Indian right-wing's defence of BAPS in the Akshardham temple lawsuit controversy The right-wing media in India has faced criticism for spreading false narratives that blamed the contractor for the violations of labor norms, wage theft and human trafficking in an effort to defend BAPS.

 Martha Nussbaum has noted that there exists "a perception of a close link between the Swaminarayan sect and right-wing Gujarati politics."
 She further asserts that BJP politicians such as L.K.
 Advani and Narendra Modi have appeared as prominent guests at its events and that members of the organisation have played a significant role in fundraising for the BJP, which has raised concerns among those who wished to put an end to the communal tensions.
 While the public perception connecting Pramukh Swami to communal tensions has a " flimsy basis", the sect is "widely suspected of having some connection with the violence in Gujarat".

 The sadhus from the sect have denied adherence to any political views and statements from Pramukh Swami assert that their relationship with political figures is based on shared religious identity rather than political collaboration.
 Nussbaum also notes the complexity of Gujarati civil society and difficulties in assessing the validity of the said public perception.
 She concludes by stating that the sect "is a rather passive force for peace" and attributes the communal values among the followers of the sect and the BJP to the communal division present in Gujarati civil society, rather than to any malign teachings by the sect.

 Practices

 Nussbaum also expresses concerns regarding the sect's practice of "isolating (and implicitly denigrating) women" and absolute veneration to the Pramukh Swami's words, which according to her "reinforces the devaluation of critical and independent thinking that is all too prominent in Gujarat."

+BAPS strictly separates men and women, including in temple activities and building entrances, and outside activities, saying that this is for the benefit of women.
+For example, on a 2026 visit by a male BAPS delegation to the Eiffel Tower in Paris, a requirement to remove female staff from contact with the group caused offence and a strike.